mafi2/mafi2.github.io/projects.md

 * Kazemzadeh, S. et al. *Deep Learning Detection of Active Pulmonary Tuberculosis at Chest Radiography Matched the Clinical Performance of Radiologists.* 2022.
  Radiology, 212213.

-Applied machine learning techniques: unsupervised and supervised techniques, deep metric learning; for more see papers \
+Applied machine learning techniques: unsupervised, weakly-supervised and supervised techniques, deep metric learning; for more see papers \
 Programming language and frameworks: Python, TensorFlow, Jax, Pandas and others

 ---